lingxiao-li/alibi-detect-clean/README.md

 ### How to use:

-    see details in Jupyter Notebook drift_detection_test.ipython
+    see details in Jupyter Notebook drift_detection_test.ipynb